Central Texas Bee Rescue Student Project

 The event and the project was a positive demonstration of what can be accomplished when businesses co- collaborate with a commitment to raise awareness about sustainable business practices, ecology, and the benefits of partnering with education and the community.

-Thanks to Central Texas Bee Rescue, The W Hotel, Block21, The Chronicle, Texas Monthly, Whole Foods, RightFrog Productions, Professor Brockmann, Professor Goldsmith, my fellow student contributors, all fellow bee lovers, the local Austin community, Facebook, Twitter, and Pinterest for an enriched social media learning experience.
+Thanks to Central Texas Bee Rescue, The W Hotel, Block21, The Chronicle, Texas Monthly, Whole Foods, RightFrog Productions, Professor Brockmann, Professor Goldsmith, my fellow student contributors, all the fellow bee lovers, the local Austin community, Facebook, Twitter, and Pinterest for an enriched social media learning experience.